AriFordsham/GHCWiki/code-base-cleanup.md

   - Avoid acronyms
   - Hierarchical modules help in understanding the compiler structure
+  - Try to correctly name things:

+    - e.g. the "type checker" doesn't only check types, hence maybe we should call it "type system"
 - Make the compiler more modular

   - Allow easier reuse (with the GHC API)